jordam/Portify.JS/README.md

 # Portify.JS

-Transfer Spotify playlists to Google Play Music.
+Transfer playlists between Spotify and Google Music both ways!
 + No Downloads
 + No Passwords
 + Copy Your Playlists